marquisburg/Methlang/docs/garbage-collector.md

 ## Roots

-The GC scans the stack from the current stack pointer up to the stack base captured at startup.
+The GC scans each attached thread stack from a captured current stack pointer (safepoint) up to that thread's stack base.
 It also uses **registered roots**: pointer slots that the runtime knows contain managed pointers.

 - **Global variables** that hold pointers are automatically registered as roots.
 - **Local variables** are covered by stack scanning.
 They do not need `gc_register_root` because the stack scan finds them.
 The stack is scanned word-by-word; any local that holds a managed pointer is discovered automatically.